imaginary-institute/hybrid-learning-design-toolkit/all-tools.md

 ---
-title: All Tools
+title: Tools Gallery
 layout: default
 nav_order: 7
 ---

-# 🛠️ All Tools
+# 🛠️ Tools Full Gallery

 Explore all tools in the Hybrid Learning Design Toolkit.
 Each tool is designed to support specific aspects of hybrid teaching and learning.